mitchness/DoorDilemma/README.md

          You calculated whether or not to hold the door?

                   LARRY
-         I didn't use a calculator — there was instinctual math happening.
+         I didn't use a calculator

+         There was instinctual math happening.

-         It’s a real-time ethical math equation!
+         It’s a real-time ethical calculation.

                   RECEPTIONIST
          And the solution was “let the door crush her”?